PicoSAM2: Low-Latency Segmentation In-Sensor for Edge Vision Applications: Conclusion Discussion

 \section{Conclusion \& Discussion}

 This work introduces PicoSAM2, a prompt-based segmentation model tailored for real-time deployment on the Sony IMX500 edge AI vision sensor.
 By rethinking the design of segmentation architectures for extreme efficiency, PicoSAM2 achieves competitive performance in three core dimensions: computational cost, segmentation accuracy, and deployability.
 In terms of compute, PicoSAM2 operates with just 336M MACs—less than 0.02\% of SAM-H—and achieves real-time performance with 2.5\,ms GPU latency and 14.3\,ms on-device latency after INT8 quantization.
 Despite its small footprint (1.3M parameters and 1.22\,MB quantized), the model retains strong performance with 51.9\% mIoU on COCO and 45.1\% on LVIS using a single-point prompt.
-Crucially, it meets the IMX500’s stringent 8\,MB memory restriction, operates with input only in RGB, and complies with limited ONNX operator support.
-Notably, Q-PicoSAM2 achieves an inference efficiency of approximately 86 MACs per cycle on the Sony IMX500 when accounting for the model inference.
-Ablation studies confirm that SAM2 distillation improves generalization over purely supervised learning (+5.08\% mAP on LVIS), validating the benefits of hybrid supervision under limited data regimes.
-In addition, fixed spatial prompting enables the model to remain promptable even under severe modality constraints, although with limitations in flexibility and interpretability.
+Crucially, it meets the IMX500’s stringent 8\,MB memory restriction, operates with input only in RGB, and complies with limited operator support.
+Q-PicoSAM2 demonstrates high hardware efficiency, reaching $\sim$86 MACs per cycle on the Sony IMX500.
+Ablation studies confirm that distillation from SAM2 consistently boosts generalization over fully supervised training (+5.08\% mAP), underscoring the effectiveness of hybrid supervision in low-data regimes.
+Despite limited flexibility, fixed spatial prompting ensures robust promptability under severe modality constraints.
 This work demonstrates the viability of deploying intelligent, prompt-based vision models directly on constrained sensors.